-Certain legal matters as to United States Federal and New York State law in connection with this Offering will be passed upon for us by Hunter Taubman Fischer & Li LLC.
+Certain legal matters as to United States Federal and New York State law in connection with this Offering will be passed upon for us by Bevilacqua PLLC.
 The validity of the Common Shares offered in this Offering and certain other legal matters as to British Virgin Island's law will be passed upon for us by Conyers Dill & Pearman.
-Hunter Taubman Fischer & Li LLC may rely upon Conyers Dill & Pearman with respect to matters governed by British Virgin Islands law and Beijing Zaixian Law Firm with respect to matters governed by PRC law.
+Legal matters as to PRC law will be passed upon for us by Beijing Zaixian Law Firm.
+Bevilacqua PLLC may rely upon Conyers Dill & Pearman with respect to matters governed by British Virgin Islands law and Beijing Zaixian Law Firm with respect to matters governed by PRC law.
 Ellenoff Grossman & Schole LLP is acting as counsel to the Underwriter.